The project

 - UDE Partnership Conference in Edinburgh on 28-29 November 2024

-– professional exchange trips of selected partnerships
+- Professional exchange trips of selected partnerships

 Further activities in 2025 will follow:

-– 2nd Mayors' Conference
+- 2nd Mayors' Conference in October

 - Virtual UDE seminars for German-British partnerships (open to all interested parties)